1937 New Jersey gubernatorial election

 The 1937 New Jersey gubernatorial election was held on November 2, 1937.
 Democratic nominee A. Harry Moore defeated Republican nominee Lester H. Clee with 50.84% of the vote.

-Primary elections

 Primary elections were held on September 21, 1937.
+Clee defeated Clifford Ross Powell of Burlington County, who had the support of incumbent governor Harold G. Hoffman, for the Republican nomination.
+Moore was unopposed for the Democratic nomination.